phoolcmd/AKI-Game-Source/README.md

 # Current Developments
 The game is currently in the early stages of development, and many features are being implemented.
-Currently, the main focus is on developing a robust farming system as well a basic animal ai system.
+Currently, the main focus is on developing a robust farming system as well as a basic animal ai system.

 # Running the Game